Christchurch gnome basher Timothy Foley loses latest appeal against his 2012 murder conviction

 Timothy Joseph Foley admitted assaulting 41-year-old Michelle Mary Lawrence before he phoned emergency services on June 9, 2012.

-But in his appeals, Foley claims that there was a "13–15 minute window" where another person had delivered the final fatal blows.
+But in his appeals, Foley claimed there was a "13–15 minute window" in which another person had delivered the final fatal blows.

 Foley pleaded guilty to murder and was sentenced in May 2015 to life imprisonment with a minimum non-parole period of 11 years, eight months.